-Colorado nearly meets this goal.
-Rather than delegate a majority of the decisions to local districts, the state should set more specific parameters for its program, such as a timeline in which mentors are assigned to new teachers soon after the commencing of teaching, to offer support during those critical first weeks of school.
-Mentors should also be required to be trained in a content area or grade level similar to that of the new teachers, and the state should mandate a method for performance evaluation.
+New York nearly meets this goal.
+The state should require a timeline in which mentors are assigned to new teachers soon after the commencing of teaching to offer support during those critical first weeks of school.
+It should also mandate a method for performance evaluation.